 In most instances the data is recoverable.
 It will likely require the careful sourcing and replacement of key internal components and then careful work cloning the drive to allows us to extract the data but in the majority of cases this is possible.
 Sometimes when a drive is dropped, knocked or left switched on while its making unusual noises then major damage occurs to the surfaces where the data is stored.
 In these cases a partial recovery is sometimes possible and in others cases no data is recoverable.
 If your drive is making clicking, grinding or beeping noises it is essential that you switch it off and leave it switched off until we have inspected it.

 When we receive a drive we first determine what is wrong with the drive, what the cause of the failure is and whether it is going to be recoverable.
 We first must determine if it is a logical issue, an electronic issue, firmware issue or a physical issue.
 Logical issues mean that the drive or device is physically fine but corruption or system file error is preventing access to the data.
 Electronic issues mean that one or more of the electronic components has been damaged and will require repair or replacement.
 Firmware issues relate to damage to the underlying programming that allows the hard drive to operate, it exists either on a chip on the drive or on the platters in the drive itself.
 Physical damage means that the drive or device has suffered physical damage to one or more of its components and in the case of a hard drive will likely require opening up in a clean room and replacement parts being sourced.

 In the vast majority of cases we see the data is recoverable however there are always occasions when there is simply too much damage present to recover the data.
 In some cases the damage prevents us recovering all your data but allows us to recover a portion of it.
+In our experience, more than 9 out of 10 drives and devices are recoverable.
 Once we have inspected your drive, we will be in a much better position to advise you of the recoverability of your data.